Ravela Joseph: General studies

+During the 1950s Joseph pursued a Pre-university course at AELC-Andhra Christian College, Guntur.
+He then underwent a Teacher-training course and became a Teacher at a government-run school.
+Following his call towards spirituality, he discerned his vocation and took to theology, enrolling at a major seminary in Ramayapatnam.
+In 1985, Joseph enrolled at the State-run Osmania University from where he studied Master of Arts.

 Propadeutic studies

 The American Baptist Mission/Samavesam of Telugu Baptist Churches was one of the Protestant missions that began its Christian mission in the early nineteenth century in India whose south India ministries were headquartered in Ramayapatnam in Andhra Pradesh.
-R. Joseph evinced interest in pursuing Priesthood as a full time vocation and underwent Spiritual formation at the historic Baptist Theological Seminary, Ramayapatnam studying under the Principalship of The Rev. Maurice Blanchard and other faculty comprising The Rev. G. Solomon.
-The seminary was directly affiliated to the Senate of Serampore College (University) and Joseph was awarded the graduate degree of B.D. in 1967 from the Seminary President, Louis F. Knoll after which he was assigned a teaching role in that Seminary.
+R. Joseph evinced interest in pursuing Priesthood as a full-time vocation and underwent Spiritual formation at the historic Baptist Theological Seminary, Ramayapatnam studying under the Principalship of The Rev. Maurice Blanchard and other faculty comprising The Rev. G. Solomon.
+The seminary was directly affiliated with the Senate of Serampore College (University) and Joseph was awarded an L. Th.
+He later upgraded his studies to earn a B.D. in 1967, awarded by Seminary President, Louis F. Knoll.

 Research studies

 United States: Newton

 In 1972, The Council of the Ramayapatnam Baptist Theological Seminary, Ramayapatnam and the Samavesam of Telugu Baptist Churches sent R. Joseph to the Andover Newton Theological School, Newton for postgraduate studies where he earned a Master of Sacred Theology (S.T.M.) degree and on his return continued to teach at the Seminary which by then had integrated its B. D. section into the Andhra Christian Theological College and R. Joseph was reassigned to teach there by the Samavesam of Telugu Baptist Churches.